marcozan93/marcozan93/README.md

 Examples of dashboards created in R can be found here https://marcozaninitaly.shinyapps.io/training_load_app/ (i.e., rugby union training load monitoring dashboard) and in Python here https://tennis-atp-app-mz.herokuapp.com/ (i.e., tennis players' performance dashboard) with code on my Github.
-(Note: The dashboard published on Heroku is currently unavailable as a paid subscription has been introduced in winter 2022, I am aiming to publish the dashboard on GCP)
+(Note: The dashboard published on Heroku is currently unavailable as a paid subscription has been introduced in winter 2022, I am aiming to publish the dashboard on GCP).

+Additionally, an end-to-end machine learning project can be viewing on this webpage https://myimage-lc3ojkzooa-ew.a.run.app/ hosted on GCP till November 2023.

 I am looking to collaborate on prediction projects in sport analytics.